git-moss/ConvertWithMoss/README-FORMATS.md

 There are no metadata fields (category, creator, etc.) specified in the format.
 Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
 If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.

+### Source Options

+* Log unsupported SFZ opcodes: If enabled, opcodes which are found in the source but are not used (not supported) as input for the conversion are logged.

 ### Destination Options

 * Convert to FLAC format: If enabled, the sample files are converted to FLAC.